Escodoo/docky-odoo-template/README.md

 cd ..
 docky build

-# enter the Docky container and run the Odoo service:
+## enter the Docky container and run the Odoo service:
 docky run
 odoo -d db -i crm

+# Setup Nginx
-# set up Nginx to access from outside of the serveur:
-# open a new byobu tab using SHIFT+F2
-# you can then switch tab using SHIFT+F3 and SHIFT+F4
+set up Nginx to access from outside of the serveur: open a new byobu tab using SHIFT+F2 you can then switch tab using SHIFT+F3 and SHIFT+F4

 sudo apt-get install nginx

-# set up some default nginx config for your Docky container
+## set up some default nginx config for your Docky container
 sudo wget https://gist.githubusercontent.com/rvalyi/10f0770a49b626f40a2c1910374dc70d/raw/457baa90cb0321d95af14437013286a36ba85f5c/nginx-odoo -O /etc/nginx/sites-enabled/erp

-# reload nginx
+## reload nginx

-# YOU CAN NOW ACCESS YOUR ODOO SERVER BY BROWSING THE IP OF YOUR SERVER
-# USING HTTP (NOT HTTPS, PORT IS 80)
+YOU CAN NOW ACCESS YOUR ODOO SERVER BY BROWSING THE IP OF YOUR SERVER USING HTTP (NOT HTTPS, PORT IS 80)

-# WARNING: password for the db database is admin/admin
+WARNING: password for the db database is admin/admin

 # FOR PRODUCTION USE HTTPS AND USE THE docky up instead!!
 sudo /etc/init.d/nginx reload